ashworth3/BatteryClock/README.md

 - [Pock](https://pock.app) installed
 - MacBook Pro with Touch Bar

-## 🔄 Updates
+## 🔄 Latest Update (v1.5)

-### v1.5
-- Enhanced update responsiveness using feature power notifications
-- Optimized for even lower resource usage
+Enhanced update responsiveness using feature power notifications Optimized performance for even lower resource usage

-### v1.4
-- Simplified installation
-- Robust functionality

-### v1.3
-- Optimized refresh rate for better battery life
-- Enhanced battery status display
-- Improvements to functionality

-### v1.2
-- Initial public release
-- Basic battery status display
-- Time remaining calculations

-### v1.1
-- Initial basic version
-- Estimated battery clock feature
-- Emoji battery icon and percentage
+## 💡 Why It Matters
+BatteryClock provides a seamless and distraction-free way to track your MacBook’s battery life directly from the Touch Bar, keeping essential info at your fingertips without interrupting your workflow.

 ## 👤 Author